NJIT-CS490-SP21/project2-ngp23/README.md

  - open new terminal
  - cd into project directory
  - run `npm run start`
- - then preview the page
+ - then preview the web page in browser '/'

 ## Deploy to Heroku
  - Create a free account on heroku https://singup.heroku.com/login